-All victims should be allowed access to reparations (link).
-For the purpose of accessing benefits provided in the reparation program, the immediate family or dependants (this term shall include at least: parents, grandparents, siblings, spouses, children) of victims who are deceased or missing (the so-called indirect victims) should be considered victims as well.
+All victims should be allowed access to reparations.
+For the purpose of accessing benefits provided in the reparation program, the immediate family or dependents (this term shall include at least: parents, grandparents, siblings, spouses, children) of victims who are deceased or missing (the so-called indirect victims) should be considered victims as well.
 Children recruited to armed groups will be considered eligible.

 Victim´s Participation in the Process of Deliberating, Designing and Implementing Reparation Programme